ArunKBiju/Advanced-ExifTool/README.md

 This repository is not open-source.

-You are not permitted to copy, download, fork, or reuse any part of the code, design, or assets from this project without explicit written consent from the author.
+You are not permitted to copy, fork, or reuse any part of the code, design, or assets from this project without prior consent.

 All rights reserved © 2025 Arun K Biju.